Go Tell Your Quilt Story!

 Thank you for coming to this page to find out how to record your quilt story!
-We want to take our audience on a “behind the seams” tour and learn more about each quilt–the story of the quilt’s ‘why’ and ‘how’, or the completely unknown ‘who’ and ‘where’.
-We’re doing this by creating a Go Tell It at the Quilt Show! video for each quilt in the show, and featuring high-resolution photographs of each quilt.
+A Go Tell It! video is designed to take you on a “behind the seams” tour to learn more about each quilt–the story of the quilt’s ‘why’ and ‘how’.
+Because every quilt has a story.

 Creating a Go Tell It! video is simple, and we’re happy to help if you have any questions.
 Here’s what you’ll need: